bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 pass slide a window of size `3`, checking for a pattern, for which the middle tuple has only a one element._

+- [x] Common Child
+> A string is said to be a child of a another string if it can be formed by deleting 0 or more characters from the other string.
+Given two strings of equal length, what's the longest string that can be constructed such that it is a child of both?

+_This is essentially a Longest Common Subsequence Problem.
+Solve it in `O(nm)` time using Dynamic Programming, where `n` and `m` are lengths of strings.
+Construct a 2D array of size `(n+1)(m+1)` and fill zero'th row and column with zeros (LCS of empty string with anything is zero).
+Then iterate through each row and column and compute LCS based on memoized solutions to subproblems._

 ## Trees
  - [x] Tree: Height of a Binary Tree
  - [x] Binary Search Tree: Lowest Common Ancestor